Flight Time From Toronto to Vancouver (How Long Is the Flight?)

 Is Toronto to Vancouver considered a long flight?

-Yes.
-It is one of the longest domestic routes in Canada, covering roughly 3,350 kilometres.
+Yes, it is one of the longest domestic routes in Canada, covering roughly 3,350 kilometres.

 Do westbound flights take longer than eastbound flights?